hrittikhere/events/readme.md

 ## Use Azure as your personal computer ft.
 VSCode: August 29th, 11 AM IST

+Show some ❤️ and ⭐ this Repository and follow [hrittikhere](https://github.com/hrittikhere)

+---
 [Registeration Link](https://forms.office.com/r/VGJwE5BYqd)

 A hands-on session where you would experience creating a virtual machine from scratch.
 Now, we would start by clearing your basics about cloud computing first.
 So, no prerequisites to attend this session.